amoe/acceleratedcpp/exercise-notes.md

 The object is destroyed 4 times.
 I feel like that must be when the temporary variable in `demo_comparing_grading_schemes` goes out of scope.

+I've fucked up here, because the actual part of the code that they wanted us to test is the `extract_fails` code :/